zmontgo/the-bookery.github.io/readingwars.md

       <p>Make sure you have enough coins for each of these moves!
 Check how much they cost by running `b-help &lt;command&gt;`, for instance `b-help attack`.
 This will give you some basic info about the command as well as how much it costs.
 Play however you like, and however your reading schedule allows!</p>
       <p>Attacking and defending your team is the main way to earn (or protect) points.
 Attacking is blocked by walls, although if there are no walls you will earn about 800 points (as long as the attack succeeds.
 There is a chance an attack will fail even if there are no walls, although you can minimize this by being a knight.)
 If there are walls, you can bomb the team.
 This is a much more economic way to break the other team's walls, although it earns no points and has a short cooldown of one minute.</p>
       <p>Building can protect you against attacks.
 Stonemasons have the advantage here, and can build the walls to take 6 hits rather than 4 for the same cost of 2 coins.
 There is a cooldown of 5 minutes.
 Be sure your walls are at full health if you're not being attacked!</p>
-      <p>Trading points in can earn you 100 points per coin, which is less than the potential for attack but there is no way it can fail.
-This is a safer way to play, but earns you less overall.</p>
+      <p>Trading points in can earn you 100 points per coin, which is less than the potential for an attack but there is no way it can fail.
+This is a safer way to play but earns you less overall.</p>
     </div>
   </div>
   <div class="tab">